some-natalie/jekyll-in-a-can/README.md

 🧪🥫 - it's Jekyll in a container

 > [!WARNING]
-> 🎄 Merry Christmas! 🎄  Ruby 4.0.0 was released and it's not quite compatible with Jekyll yet.
+> 🎄 Merry Christmas! 🎄  Ruby 4.0.0 was released and not all Jekyll themes published as Gems are cool with that yet.
 Use `latest-ruby3` for the last good build using Ruby 3.4.

 ## usage